I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfchildlist/nf-wdfchildlist-wdfchildlistrequestchildeject.md

 </p>

 ## -remarks
-<p>A bus driver can call <b>WdfChildListRequestChildEject</b> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548817">WdfPdoRequestEject</a> to report that the driver has detected an attempt to eject one of its enumerated child devices from the device's docking station.
+<p>A bus driver can call <b>WdfChildListRequestChildEject</b> or <a href="..\wdfpdo\nf-wdfpdo-wdfpdorequesteject.md">WdfPdoRequestEject</a> to report that the driver has detected an attempt to eject one of its enumerated child devices from the device's docking station.
 For example, the driver might detect that a user has pushed an eject button. </p>

 <p>If the driver is using dynamic bus enumeration and if the device's identification description is available, the driver can call <b>WdfChildListRequestChildEject</b>.
-If the framework device object for the device's PDO is available, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548817">WdfPdoRequestEject</a>. </p>

-<p>The <b>WdfChildListRequestChildEject</b> method's <i>IdentificationDescription</i> parameter identifies the device that is being ejected.
-The device must be a member of the child list that the <i>ChildList</i> parameter represents.</p>

-<p>The framework uses the identification description to locate the device in the child list.</p>

-<p>For more information about child lists, see <a href="wdf.dynamic_enumeration">Dynamic Enumeration</a>.</p>

-<p>For more information about ejectable devices, see <a href="wdf.supporting_ejectable_devices">Supporting Ejectable Devices</a>.</p>

-<p>For a code example that uses <b>WdfChildListRequestChildEject</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545655">WdfChildListRetrieveNextDevice</a>.</p>

-<p>A bus driver can call <b>WdfChildListRequestChildEject</b> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff548817">WdfPdoRequestEject</a> to report that the driver has detected an attempt to eject one of its enumerated child devices from the device's docking station.
-For example, the driver might detect that a user has pushed an eject button. </p>

-<p>If the driver is using dynamic bus enumeration and if the device's identification description is available, the driver can call <b>WdfChildListRequestChildEject</b>.
-If the framework device object for the device's PDO is available, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548817">WdfPdoRequestEject</a>. </p>
+If the framework device object for the device's PDO is available, the driver can call <a href="..\wdfpdo\nf-wdfpdo-wdfpdorequesteject.md">WdfPdoRequestEject</a>. </p>

 <p>The <b>WdfChildListRequestChildEject</b> method's <i>IdentificationDescription</i> parameter identifies the device that is being ejected.
 The device must be a member of the child list that the <i>ChildList</i> parameter represents.</p>